nyucel1234/DAGnabit-Documentation/vignettes/README.md

 Vignette that describes how to use the DAGnabit R package.

 Vignettes for package recreation of the 3 examples Pumps, Rats, and Salm.

+The fig folder has WinBUGS diagrams for Pumps, Rats, and Salm.